Does The D3 Gear In An Automatic Transmission Have Any Unique Advantage?

 What Is D3 Gear?

 The D3 Honda Civic is the most common.
-A range of other makes and models feature the same gear but in different names.
+A range of other makes and models feature the same gear but with different names.

 What Does D3 Mean In Automatic Cars?